JMehdi2/Additional-Projects/README.md

 ## Overview

 This repository hosts a collection of projects on a variety of topics in economics.
 Through these studies, I explore a range of economic subjects, applying diverse analytical approaches to gain insights into distinct areas within the field.

-Each project is self-contained, with its own context, objectives, methodology, and findings, making each analysis accessible as an independent study.
+Each project is self-contained, with its own objectives, methodology, and findings.

 ## List of Projects